eneliviu/Portofolio-1/README.md

 ## Main features
-The site has a standard structure with three content (Home, Gallery and Join-us) corresponding to index.hmtl, gallery.html and contact.html files in the project.
+The site has a standard structure with three content (Home, Gallery and Join Us!) corresponding to index.hmtl, gallery.html and contact.html files in the project.
 Additionaly, the site has a confirmation page (see the Join-Us section below) associated to the likes.html file.

 All pages share a few common features such as: